peterhellberg/llm/README.md

 ## License (MIT)

-Since **LangChainGo** is [licensed under MIT](https://github.com/tmc/langchaingo/blob/main/LICENSE) it almost goes without saying that this project should be so as well :clipboard:
+Since **LangChainGo** is [licensed under MIT](https://github.com/tmc/langchaingo/blob/main/LICENSE) it goes without saying that this project should be so as well :clipboard: